How To Rebuild My Credit: 25 Proven Tips

 Key Points

-- Keep track of agreements.
+• Keep written records of all agreements.

 16. Check Your Credit Utilization Regularly